 Sometimes the best way to move a company forward is to step away from the office.
-An offsite gives teams a fresh environment free from daily distractions, where they can align strategy, collaborate, and strengthen relationships.
+But what is an offsite, exactly?
+It's a fresh environment free from daily distractions, where teams can align strategy, collaborate, and strengthen relationships away from the traditional workplace.

 According to Harvard Business Review, companies that hold regular offsites report 30% higher alignment on strategic priorities compared to those that don't (HBR).
 Offsites are now a strategic necessity, not a perk.